Cyfrin/aderyn/README.md

 ## Quick Start

-The project you're running aderyn on should be either a Foundry or compiled Hardhat project.
+The project you're running Aderyn on should be either a Foundry or compiled Hardhat project.

 ```sh
 aderyn --root /path/to/your/foundry/project/root/directory/
 ```

-That's it! `report.md` will be output in the directory in which you ran the command.
+That's it!
+Aderyn identifies whether the project root is a Foundry or Hardhat repo, then uses the compiled AST files to hunt for vulnerabilities. `report.md` will be output in the directory in which you ran the command.

-## Options
+## Params

 1. You must provide the root directory of the repo you want to analyze:
 `--root /path/to/repo/root/`

+## Supported Development Frameworks

+Aderyn automatically detects the development framework so long as it's Foundry or Hardhat.

+### Foundry

+If Foundry is detected in the project root, Aderyn will first run `forge build` to ensure that the contract compiles correctly and the latest artifacts are available.

+### Hardhat

+If Hardhat is detected, Aderyn does not auto-compile.
+Make sure to run `hardhat compile` BEFORE running Aderyn.

 # Roadmap